priyanshu-ghb/priyanshu-ghb/README.md

 My name is Priyanshu, Self-taught and aspiring Full Stack Developer.

-- 🔭 I’m currently working on React, HTML5, CSS3, Sass and Bootstrap.
+- 🔭 I’m currently working on React, NextJS
-- 🌱 I’m currently learning React and Next and want to learn Backend Technologies
+- 🌱 I’m currently learning NextJS and want to learn Backend Technologies
 - 💬 You can contact me at sendto.priyanshu@gmail.com
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/priyanshu-bhesaniya-4b20511b5/)